 Traditionally containing dairy and eggs, pancakes as many of us know them don’t generally tend to be vegan-friendly.

-However, there are loads of brilliant vegan-friendly pancakes out there that call for alternative, plant-based ingredients, so there’s no need for vegans to miss out on the joy of pancakes.
+However, there are loads of brilliant vegan-friendly pancake recipes out there that call for alternative, plant-based ingredients, so there’s no need for vegans to miss out on the joy of pancakes.

 How to make American pancakes